KadiSam01/KadiSam01/README.md

 - Linux
 - Understanding Data Structures & Algorithms
 - Understanding Computer Systems and Security
+- Understanding Networking
 - Proper and ethical use of data
-- Learning JavaScript
+- Playing CTFs for fun
 - 😎Future Focus:
-- Playing CTFs for fun
 - Learn C
+- Learn JavaScript and couple of frameworks
 - Improve Python skills
 - Recommendation systems
 - Learn new frameworks